Laptop Mag Verdict

-The first game of a new era of F1 regulations, including new aero rules, new tyres and all-round beefier cars.
-And it is the first full entry in the series since EA’s $1.2bn buyout of Codemasters back in February 2021 (mid-way through the development cycle of F1 2021).
+The first game of a new era of F1 regulations, including new aero rules, new tyres and all-round beefier cars with new racing regulations.
+And it is the first full entry in the series since EA’s $1.2 billion buyout of Codemasters back in February 2021.

 Let’s go racing

 I envision a lot of the F1 22 reviews going out at the moment will talk about the nitty gritty of the simulation modeling: the reworked handling and tyre physics, the improved sense of inertia and downforce, and the impactful AI tweaks that make competitors more responsive to your position on track.

 But to find out how good a racing sim is, I always ask one simple question: is a fight for first as exciting as a race to not be last?
 Not everyone can be vying for the lead, so whether you’re in the midfield or even at the back, it’s important to the core of any racer that you’re still having competitive fun.